 I call on the Minister for Housing, Planning and Local Government, Deputy Eoghan Murphy, and the Minister for Communications, Climate Action and Environment, Deputy Denis Naughten, to amend this 25,000 tonne threshold in planning and waste licensing applications, respectively, to ensure all projects, whatever the tonnage, be subject to environmental impact assessments.
 It seems wrong that a project of this scale would not be subjected to the full rigours of an environmental impact assessment to ensure all factors, including the impact on the health of the community and the suitability of local infrastructure to cope with such a development, are considered.
 I ask the Leader to have a debate in the Seanad on these matters.

 In breaking news, the Irish Medical Organisation, IMO, has come out with figures showing that Ireland's hospitals are in the middle of a humanitarian crisis.
 Today, the number of patients on trolleys in emergency departments or on wards swelled to 644.
 Yesterday, the figure was lower but it has increased by 100 in less than 24 hours.
 I welcome the statements but I do not know how much good they will do.
-Hopefully, we can confirm that the Minister, Deputy Harris, will be coming in for statements on emergency waiting times in our hospitals, as well as to talk about the capacity issues and implementation and action required following the Sláintecare report.
+I hope we can confirm that the Minister for Health, Deputy Harris, will be coming in for statements on emergency waiting times in our hospitals, as well as to talk about the capacity issues and implementation and action required following the Sláintecare report.

 Senator Norris should host "Oireachtas Report."

-I thank the Senator.
-That is a rather frivolous suggestion.
+I thank the Senator, but that is a rather frivolous suggestion.

 The Senator is running over time.